bgascon/wildwood_rentals/README.md

 ## Project Issues

-1. The main issue I have is that our project was focused mostly on a desktop-view and because of that the navigation menu was optimized for that scenerio.
-It doesn't function properly in mobile or tablet views because it relies on a `:hover` event.
-I would like to add a dimension so that the menu will expand to the second-tier menu items with a click event as well.
+1. The main issue I have is that our nav menu was focused mostly on a desktop-view and because of that, it doesn't function properly in mobile or tablet views because it relies on a `:hover` event.
+I would like to add a dimension so that the menu will expand second-tier menu items with a click event as well.